gabrielwalt/dragndrop/README.md

 To test another use-case with several drag&drop areas on the same page (without frames), you can also checkout the following page:

     http://127.0.0.1:8080/pages/multi.html

-### Ideas for improvement:
-* Support mobile browser for the drag & drop